Skip to Content

 Eggplants Herbs Melons Peppers Squash/Zucchini Tomatoes Other Veggies Succulents Annuals

 Cucumbers are some of my FAVORITE veggies and they are oh so easy to grow!
 I have become quite the cuke connoisseur as, believe it or not, they all have their own distinctive flavors and nuances.
-Currently, the Japanese and Chinese varieties are my favorites as they REALLY have cucumbery flavor….strong, crisp, and fresh tasting….the REAL taste of summer!
+Currently, the Japanese and Chinese varieties are my favorites as they REALLY have cucumbery flavor…. strong, crisp, and fresh tasting…. the REAL taste of summer!

 Most people think that cukes need to be grown in full sun….au contraire, I find that they do MUCH better with just morning sun or just evening sun or just a bright light!
 If they get TOO much sun they can get burnt and bitter!
 They do adore extra worm castings incorporated when you plant them.
+Another trick to keep cukes coming is successive seedlings….plant them a few weeks apart so if the cucumber beetles find them or the vines get worn out you still have a plant waiting in the wings!
+I will have plants available at different times so you can try this method.

 Cucumber ‘Armenian’